cerebral-legacy/redux-action-tree/README.md

 # redux-signals
-The Cerebral signals running on Redux
+The Cerebral signals running on Redux (BETA)

 ### What are these signals conceptually?
 With [Redux](https://github.com/reactjs/redux) you typically think of actions.
 Actions are like commands, they tell your app what to do.
 For example when your application mounts you would trigger an action saying: "getInitialData".
 With signals you do not let your UI (or other events) command your application logic, they only tell your application what happened.
 This also aligns with the concept of keeping your UI as dumb as possible.